zaldyz/wordle/README.md

 # wordle

-Imitation of the worldle game implemented in C
+An imitation of the popular game [wordle](https://www.nytimes.com/games/wordle/index.html), implemented in C to refamiliarise myself with the language.